choderalab/assaytools/docs/theory.rst

 It does this to allow the complete uncertainty---in the form of the joint distribution of all unknown parameters---to be rigorously characterized.
 The most common way to summarize these results is generally to extract confidence intervals of individual parameters, but much more sophisticated analyses---such as examining the correlation between parameters---are also possible.

+The Bayesian analysis scheme is intended to be modular, and the user can select whether certain effects (such as :ref:`inner filter effects <inner-filter-effects>`) are incorporated into the model.
+Below, we describe the components of the model.
+If an effect that carries unknown nuisance parameters (such as extinction coefficients for :ref:`inner filter effects <inner-filter-effects>`), these nuisance parameters carry additional prior terms along with them and are inferred as part of the inference procedure.

 Unknown parameters
 ------------------
 .. _parameters: